mendersoftware/mender-docs/07.Administration/02.Production-installation/01.Enterprise/docs.md

 production environments, and will focus on the Enterprise specific parts of the installation.

+!!!
+This Mender Enterprise installation guide relies on `docker-compose` which !!! is easy to set up on a single host and capable of scaling to thousands of !!!
+Mender client devices.
+If you have higher scale and uptime requirements, !!! please email [contact@mender.io](mailto:contact@mender.io) for assistance !!! with a Kubernetes-based setup which does not have any scale limitations.

 ## Prerequisites

 - All [prerequisites for the Open Source edition](..#prerequisites) apply to the Enterprise edition as well
+- You need an account with Mender in order to evaluate and use the commercial features in Mender Enterprise.
+Please email [contact@mender.io](mailto:contact@mender.io) to receive your credentials to log in with docker below before proceeding.
 - Docker configuration logged into the Mender Enterprise Docker registry:
   ```bash
   docker login -u=<USERNAME> docker.download.mender.io